TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 You can already tell most of the commands by its name.
 But if you are still confused with the command: go read manual.md.

 Note: in discord, there are rate limitings.
-You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)
+You will see a lot of rate limiting in the console while using some commands. (because the bot makes a lot of requests on creating and deleting.)

 Currently, for selfbots, it will not be able to see all members with a command.
 Which means selfbots won't be able to ban everyone, see every members with `.members` or any commands that have something to do with members will not be able to function correctly.